mfinelli/recueil/IMPLEMENTATION.md

 tab/scripting/fetch pipeline just to check one boolean call at the end, the same coverage-theater tradeoff already ruled out for `capture.js`'s other tab-touching functions.

+### Bookmark sync

+The original plan (§8, §15 in earlier revisions) was a custom in-popup bookmark list, mirroring D1's `archived_pages`.
+That plan changed mid-phase, prompted by a direct question about whether the browser's own native bookmarks could be used instead — and the answer turned out to be yes, with a real, non-obvious reconciliation approach rather than a compromise.
+See DESIGN.md §3j for the full design writeup; concretely, what got built:

+- **One new Worker endpoint**, unlike queue-driven capture's zero:
+  `GET /archived-pages` (`terraform/index.js`'s `handleListArchivedPages`), device-bearer-token authed, a plain full-list read of the caller's own `archived_pages` rows — no pagination, no `since` parameter, deliberately simpler than the backend's own Postgres → D1 sync, which needs that complexity at a scale a single browser's bookmark tree never will.
+- **`background/bookmarks.js`**: `syncBookmarks()` (the full-list diff --
+  create/adopt/update/remove), `ensureFolder()` (create-or-adopt exactly one "recueil" folder, never a duplicate — see DESIGN.md §3j for the probe-bookmark technique this needed), `enableBookmarkSync()` / `disableBookmarkSync()` (the latter also relinquishes the `bookmarks` permission itself), and `registerBookmarkSyncAlarm()` (same 6-hour cadence as the queue).
+- **`popup/popup.js`**: a checkbox toggle (reflects actual on/off state, unlike the queue's one-shot buttons) that requests the `bookmarks` optional permission synchronously in its own change handler — same user-gesture reasoning as pairing's `<all_urls>` request — before sending the enable message.
+- **`background/index.js`**: `unpair()` now runs `disableBookmarkSync()` first, specifically _before_ its own `storage.local.clear()` — ordering that matters,
+  since the teardown needs to read the tracked folder id before that wipe would otherwise have already erased it.
+Wrapped in its own `.catch(() => {})` at the dispatch layer, on top of `disableBookmarkSync`'s own internal safeguards: unpairing itself must never be blocked by a bookmarks-API hiccup.

+**The real design pivot, found via a direct question rather than discovered the hard way**: an initial version tracked a `page_id -> bookmark id` map in `storage.local`, reconciling by id the same way the queue's claimed-tabs map works.
+That turned out to be solving a harder problem than existed — `GET /archived-pages`'s `raw_url` field is actually sourced from `pages.normalized_url` (`internal/mirror/sync.go`'s `RawURL: p.NormalizedUrl`), the exact column `pages`' own `UNIQUE (user_id, normalized_url)` constraint is built on, so it's already a stable, unique identity key with no separate tracking needed at all.
+Diffing the archived-pages list directly against `browser.bookmarks.getChildren(folderId)` by URL is simpler than _and_ more correct than the id-map version: the browser's own bookmark tree already is the persisted state to compare against, and the cross-device-sync case (a bookmark that arrived via Firefox Sync from another device before this device's own next sync tick runs) falls out for free, needing no special "adopt" branch at all — it just looks like "a URL that's already there," identical to one created locally.
+The same reasoning was then applied one level up, in a second real fix: the dedicated folder itself needed the same create-or-adopt treatment (a probe bookmark discovers the real default container id, searched before falling back to creating a fresh folder), after the first version would have blindly created a duplicate "recueil" folder if one had already arrived via sync before this device's own first sync ran.

+One documentation bug caught and fixed along the way, worth remembering as a
+category: an earlier comment framed "a bookmark manually placed inside recueil's own folder gets swept away" as a risk specific to disabling sync or unpairing.
+That was never accurate — `syncBookmarks` already removes any unrecognized folder child on _every_ ordinary sync, not just at teardown.
+The behavior was already correct; only the comment describing it was misleading, in a way that could have led someone to believe manual bookmark management inside the folder was safer than it actually is.

+23 new tests across `bookmarks.test.js` (19) and `storage.test.js`'s
+bookmark-sync keys (4) — including the folder-adoption and per-bookmark-adoption cases, the `enableBookmarkSync`/`disableBookmarkSync` orchestration, and a real test-setup bug caught in the process (a mock's default `vi.fn()` returned `undefined` instead of a resolved promise, breaking a `.catch()` chained onto it — fixed by giving the mock a proper default resolved value, not by changing the production code).

 ### `POST /captures/complete`: direct-capture completion